grafana/loki/docs/sources/api/_index.md

 weight: 900
 ---

-# Loki HTTP API
+# Grafana Loki HTTP API

-Loki exposes an HTTP API for pushing, querying, and tailing log data.
+Grafana Loki exposes an HTTP API for pushing, querying, and tailing log data.
 Note that [authenticating](../operations/authentication/) against the API is out of scope for Loki.